-The cause of pain is thought to be degeneration of the collagen fibres close to the attachment to the heel bone.
+The cause of pain is thought to be the degeneration of the collagen fibres close to the attachment to the heel bone.
 Plantar fasciitis is common in sportspeople who run, dance or jump excessively.
 In addition to this, other risk factors for this condition include;

 - Age.
 Plantar Fasciitis is most common between the ages of 40 and 60.

 - Certain types of exercise.
 Activities that place a lot of stress on your heel and attached tissue — such as long-distance running, ballet dancing and dance aerobics — can contribute to an earlier onset of plantar fasciitis.

 - Faulty foot mechanics.
-Being flat-footed, having a high arch or even having an abnormal pattern of walking can adversely affect the way weight is distributed when you’re standing and put added stress on the plantar fascia.
+Being flat-footed, having a high arch or even having an abnormal pattern of walking can adversely affect the way the weight is distributed when you’re standing and put added stress on the plantar fascia.

 - Tight Calf Muscles.
-Lead to a prolonged or high velocity pronation or rolling in of the foot.
+Lead to prolonged or high-velocity pronation or rolling in of the foot.
 This in turn produces repetitive over-stretching of the plantar fascia leading to possible inflammation and thickening of the tendon.
-As the fascia thickens it looses flexibility and strength.
+As the fascia thickens it loses flexibility and strength.

 - Footwear.
 Excessive walking in footwear which does not provide adequate arch support has been attributed.